OpenDDS/OpenDDS/docs/devguide/building/cmake.rst

     opendds_bigobj(<target>)

-  A small function that adds `/bigobj <https://learn.microsoft.com/en-us/cpp/build/reference/bigobj-increase-number-of-sections-in-dot-obj-file>`__ to the compile options of the targets when using Visual Studio.
+  A function that adds `/bigobj <https://learn.microsoft.com/en-us/cpp/build/reference/bigobj-increase-number-of-sections-in-dot-obj-file>`__ to the compile options of the targets when using Visual Studio.
   Targets with a large amount of IDL files may require this because of the size of the generated code.

 Variables